anko/whatxml/readme.markdown

 <input selected></input>
 ```

+Strings and `true` are acceptable attribute values.
+Setting attributes again
+overwrites the current value.
+Setting attributes to `false`, `null` or
+`undefined` removes that attribute, if present.

 Text is escaped automatically, but you can bypass that if you have
 ready-escaped text (e.g. from a generator like [`marked`][5]).